Jugalcody/Simple-chatting-app/README.md

 # Simple-chatting-app

-It is a simple android application for realtime chatting of two users.
+It is a simple android application for realtime chatting between two users.